EstimatedEst. Read Time: 25 minutes

 One of the best things about them is their portability.
 You can use them at home, at the gym, or anywhere on the road you happen to be.

-While you may think that to build chest muscle you need heavy weight, you’ll be pretty surprised what you can accomplish with resistance bands.
+While you may think that to build chest muscle definition you need heavy weight, you’ll be pretty surprised what you can accomplish with resistance bands.

 Let me show you three of my favorite resistance band chest exercises.